What are the advantages of an mRNA vaccine for COVID-19?

 Do mRNA vaccines have advantages over traditional protein vaccines?
 Scientifically, it’s still unclear.
 Early showed underwhelming results, but the molecular design and delivery of these vaccines has quickly progressed.
 Beyond manufacturing , some have suggested that, in theory, they may require less (a bolstering second molecule that signals “danger!” to our immune system ) because the mRNA itself is inherently stimulating to our immune systems.
 Considering the novelty of mRNA vaccines clinically, there isn't great data regarding protein vs. mRNA vaccines directly.
 While there may be theoretical benefits to this type of vaccine, it comes down to the tested efficacy and safety of a candidate and, perhaps more importantly in any therapeutic race, who is willing to invest the eight to nine figures required to see any return on their research.

 The preliminary nature of these data can’t be overemphasized, but we can be hopeful.
 Questions remain as to the scale and cost of vaccinating the global population, but Moderna highlights their partnership with Lonza, a biotechnology manufacturing company, to supply 500 million to 1 billion doses .
-The messenger RNA platform more than a decade in the works by Moderna has been subbed in in the 9th inning with bases loaded.
+The messenger RNA platform in the works for more than a decade by Moderna has been subbed in during the 9th inning with bases loaded.
 While it will take many more months to gather all the safety and efficacy data to properly assess this vaccine (and others), the progress thus far has been record-breaking in every measure.